Reading Time: 4 Minutes

 By using a solution such as Collabspace, the color-coded categories can be connected to document lifecycle workflows in the Cloud.
-This means that any email marked as Internal (in blue), for example, would automatically be streamed into the Collabspace data lake repository, where it would then be auto-categorized by the email type and an appropriate retention policy would be applied (see Screenshot 3).
+This means that any email marked as Internal (for example, in blue) would automatically be streamed into the Collabspace data lake repository, where it would then be auto-categorized by email type and an appropriate retention policy would be applied (see Screenshot 3).

-Wrapping up: Follow this process to keep organized inboxes and optimal email management
+Wrapping up: Follow to keep organized inboxes and optimal email management

-So in this process of tidying up, email recipients can group their email content via color coded categories from within their inbox.
+So in this process of tidying up, email recipients can group their email content via color coded categories from within their Outlook inboxes.
 Then, Collabspace will manage the rest of the lifecycle of these categorized emails automatically.
-All it took was color coding and the rest was cleaned and organized for optimal organizational email management.
+All it took was color coding and the rest was cleaned, organized, and automatically retained for optimal organizational email management.

-This should spark joy for both the email recipients and the overall organization!
+This should spark joy for both individual email recipients and the overall organization!

-Screenshot 4: Email recipients are left with a color coded inbox, and the knowledge that each of these emails has been backed up and auto-categorized into an appropriate workflow.
+Screenshot 4: Email recipients are left with a color-coded inbox, and the knowledge that each of these emails has been securely backed up and auto-categorized into an appropriate workflow.

 Want help putting these best practices into motion for your organization?
 Download our free Email Management information package below, or reach out to us with your questions!
 Enjoyed this article?
 Read more about email management, or learn about our Data Lake repository Collabspace and it's automated lifecycle workflows.